-Continually analyze the staffing situation and recommend changes in the FY 12 budget.
+Continually analyze the staffing situation and recommend changes in the FY 14 budget.

-Create specific customer appreciation plans for October 2011 before the budget input period is over to insure funding is available.
+Create specific customer appreciation plans for October 2013 before the budget input period is over to insure funding is available.

-Continue to explore ways to have positive meetings that yield desired behaviors at the staff meetings.
+Continue to explore ways to have positive meetings that yield desired behaviors in the staff.